Minus the Bear at Heaven

 That said: finally, when you get songs like the inimitable Pachuca Sunrise (which had people to our left and right embracing each other), it speaks volumes about the capacity of this mind, and the bright future they have.

-Listen to Diamond Lighting, from the upcoming album Infinity Overhead, here:
+Listen to Diamond Lightning, from the upcoming album Infinity Overhead, here: